Funding Opportunity

 2.1 Global Health Impact of Nutrition, Infection and Cancer

-The regularly updated Global Burden of Disease data illustrates the top causes of mortality and morbidity, both in the US and globally, along with their risk factors.
+The regularly updated Global Burden of Disease data illustrates the top causes of mortality and morbidity, both in the U.S. and globally, along with their risk factors.
 Infectious Diseases and Cancer are responsible for millions of deaths every year globally and also accounts for several million disease adjusted life years lost.
-Cancers account for 250 million plus disability-adjusted life years and are the second ranked cause of disease burden globally.
-Similarly, infections, including the scourge of antibiotic resistance and sepsis, exact a heavy toll in terms of both qualities of life and lives lost both in the US and internationally.
+Cancers account for over 250 million disability-adjusted life-years (DALYs) and are the second ranked cause of disease burden globally.
+Similarly, infections, including the scourge of antibiotic resistance and sepsis, exact a heavy toll in terms of both qualities of life and lives lost both in the U.S. and internationally.
 Major infections including tuberculosis, HIV, enteric infections, malaria, and neglected tropical diseases collectively account for more than 400 million DALYs with the numbers much higher when COVID-19 is included.
 Many of the infections that we believed to have been controlled in certain parts of the world have re-emerged or become difficult to manage because of antibiotic resistance; new ones emerge with recent pan/epidemics such as those of SARS CoV-2, Ebola, and Zika viruses; continuing diseases such as Tuberculosis; and with climate change inflicting catastrophic damage to both lives and the public health infrastructure, the health community has to be prepared for other ones.

 2.2 The Role of Early Detection